Obituaries

 Boswell Williamson, known to nearly everyone as Bobby, and to a lucky few as Dad or Papa, went home to be with the Lord on April 23, 2026, at his home in Yorktown, Virginia, surrounded by the family he loved so deeply.
 He was 96 years old.

-Born on May 12, 1929, in Yorktown, VA, Bobby was one of eight children born to John and Isadora Williamson.
+Born on May 12, 1929, in Newport News, VA, Bobby was one of eight children born to John and Isadora Williamson.
 He came from a modest background and learned early about the importance of family.
 He was one of 8 siblings, 4 boys and 4 girls.
 He shared a particularly close bond with his twin brother, Beverly.
 After serving his country in the United States Navy until 1952, most of that time stationed at Pearl Harbor, Hawaii, he came home to York County, where he would spend the rest of his life.

 In 1959, Bobby married the love of his life, Shirley, in their hometown.
 Together they built a life rooted in faith, family, and quiet steadiness.
 They welcomed two sons, Bruce and Ronnie, and over the years their family grew to include 8 grandchildren and 8 great-grandchildren, each one adored and cherished by both Boswell and Shirley.